ModelEngineering/SBMLLint/docs/components.md

 Below, we describe each component.

 - Molecule.
 A representation for a chemical structure.
-A molecule has a namethat uniquely identifies the object.
+A molecule has a name that uniquely identifies the object.

 - Reaction.
 A representation of the transformation of a set of molecules (reactants) into another set of molecules (products).
 A reaction is uniquely identified by an identifier (a string representation